19 Years

 And after I knew it, I watched her sing it again,

-from the beginning, in a video that I found on a website.
+in a video that I found on a website.

-But before she could finish, I'd already fallen—
+But before she could finish, I'd already fallen;

 taken by the sciences interjecting into my life,

-an idea, via a box of pixels.
+via a box of pixels.

 And it was a nice distraction in that moment.